osrf/ros2multirobotbook/src/simulation.md

 When a `DispenserRequest` message is published with `target_guid` matching the name of the `TeleportDispenser` model, the plugin will teleport the payload onto the nearest robot model.
-Conversely, when the `target_guid` matches the name of the `TeleportIngestor` model, the `TeleportIngestor` plugin will teleport the payload on the robot to its location in the world.
+Conversely, when an `IngestorRequest` message is published with the `target_guid` matching the name of the `TeleportIngestor` model, the `TeleportIngestor` plugin will teleport the payload from the robot to its location in the world.
 The combinations of these plugins allow delivery requests to be simulated.
 In the future, these mechanisms will be replaced by actual workcells or robot arms but the underlying message exchanges will remain the same.

 ![TeleportDispenser and TeleportIngestor models](images/dispensers.png)